dmizr/phuber/README.md

 python3 train.py --help
 ```

-To run the experiments from the paper (72 different configurations), only 5 arguments need to be provided:
+To run the experiments from the paper based on real-world datasets  (72 different configurations), only 5 arguments need to be provided:
 - the dataset: `mnist, cifar10, cifar100` (e.g. `dataset=cifar100`)
 - the model: `lenet, resnet50` (e.g. `model=resnet50`)
 - the loss: `ce, gce, linear, phuber_ce, phuber_gce` (e.g. `loss=phuber_ce`)